hreikin/tkintermd/docs/getting-started/README.md

 ### Install With PIP

-The simplest way to install the PyMD Editor is to use `pip`:
+The simplest way to install tkintermd is to use `pip`:

 ```sh
 pip install tkintermd